 - Introduction to Criminal Justice Introduces students to the criminal justice system by describing the various agencies of the American criminal justice system and the procedures used to identify and treat criminal offenders.
 Explores and analyzes the critical issues in criminal justice and their impact on the justice system by focusing on critical policies and issues including shock incarceration, community policing, alternative sentencing, gun control, the war on drug, and the death penalty.
-(F, S) ACTS: CRJU 1023 - 2213 Principles of Sociology Studies the origin, growth, structure, and function of group life, with emphasis on human socialization, organizations, collective behavior, and institutions.
+(F, S) ACTS: CRJU 1023 - Principles of Sociology Studies the origin, growth, structure, and function of group life, with emphasis on human socialization, organizations, collective behavior, and institutions.
 Helps the student understand how social forces affect our lives.
 (F, S) ACTS: SOCI 1013 - Social Problems Applies sociological concepts and methods in the analysis of current social problems in the United States, including family and community disorganization, delinquency and crime, mental illness, and intergroup relations.
-(F, S) ACTS: SOCI 2013 - 2233 Introduction to Cultural Anthropology Introduces the concept of culture.
+(F, S) ACTS: SOCI 2013 - Introduction to Cultural Anthropology Introduces the concept of culture.
 The core concept of the study of culture, and the ethnographic data from our own and other cultures are organized around three different themes; the impact of culture on human behavior, the interrelationships between the different parts of a culture, and the view of cultures as adaptive systems.
-(F)

-ACTS: ANTH 2013 - 2243 Introduction to Gerontology Provides an overview of the psychological, sociological, biological, political, and economic aspects of the process of aging.
+(F,S) ACTS: ANTH 2013 - Introduction to Gerontology Provides an overview of the psychological, sociological, biological, political, and economic aspects of the process of aging.
 The role of these aspects as determinants of the social capacity and performance of the aging individual are examined.
 Special emphasis is placed on the impact of aging on auditory performance.
+(D) - Comparative Religions Examines the historical and philosophical tenets of the world's major religions and the basic beliefs/values of those religions, plus the human condition, spiritually.
 (D)